tk-notes/lucas-meier-blog/content/posts/2023/02/cryptography-without-security/index.md

 In fact, people may disagree about what assumptions are safe.

-# Cryptography is about Reductions
+# Cryptography is about Reductions!

 Because security is most often relative to assumptions, although not always, maybe focus on reductions.